Costco: Kirkland Signature: Costco's private label brand

-"Kirkland Signature" is Costco's private label brand, used for a variety of products sold at Costco's warehouses and website.
-Costco introduced Kirkland Signature in 1995, deriving the name from the location of Costco's then corporate headquarters, Kirkland, Washington.
-It accounts for almost a third of all Costco sales and is growing faster than Costco sales.
+Kirkland Signature is Costco's private label brand, featured on a wide array of products sold across Costco's warehouses and its website.
+Launched in 1995, the brand takes its name from the original location of Costco's corporate headquarters in Kirkland, Washington.
+It accounts for nearly one-third of the company's sales and outpaces the growth of Costco's overall sales.